-I am up front and honest because if that is too much of a commitment for you, then this is not your recipe.
+I am upfront and honest because if that is too much of a commitment for you, then this is not your recipe.
 But let me just say that they are worth that wait time.

 I love meringue cookies.

-A little French patisserie in Columbus Ohio of all places, spoiled me.
+A little French patisserie in Columbus Ohio of all places spoiled me.

 When I was a little girl, my family would drive the hour to Columbus to hit up this amazing mall called The French Market.
-It was magical to a child like myself who’s fanciest bakery in my region at the time was a Hot Sam pretzel stand inside of our mall.
+It was magical to a child like myself who the fanciest bakery in my region at the time was a Hot Sam pretzel stand inside of our mall.

 The smells of spices from around the world, the sights of flags of all nations, the ambiance that only a larger city could create in a mall.
 Well, my little naïve eyes fell in love with it all.

-But mostly with the meringue cookies they had at a small French bakery located within the mall.
+But mostly with the meringue cookies, they had at a small French bakery located within the mall.

 For many years, that was the first stop because we all loved those damn cookies so much and it definitely wooed this chocolate chip cookie loving girl away from her usual choice.